How to Root Hundreds,

 What I am about to share with you is a bit of an industry secret.
-But what I want you to really grasp is that this system will work for just a few cuttings, or in our case we do tens of thousands of cuttings at time using this very simple, yet incredibly effect system.
+But what I want you to really grasp is that this system will work for just a few cuttings, or in our case, we do tens of thousands of cuttings at a time using this very simple, yet incredibly effective system.

 This is a system that I call:

 Water as Needed and Only as Needed, Automatically, even while you are away.

 In the above photo, there are approximately 26,000 cuttings that we stuck this summer.
 The rooting process is being controlled automatically with a simple system that can be used to root as few as 10 cuttings at a time or as many as tens of thousands at a time.
 People in the industry all use the same system, we just expand it as needed.
 Expanding the system as needed can be done in a matter of a minute.
 It is amazingly simple.

 In a moment I will explain more about the system and how it works and why it is incredibly effective.
 But first I need to explain something about cuttings.

 For the most part, cuttings come in three flavors.
 Okay, not flavors but stages.
 For all practical purposes, the plant propagation season begins in May or June, depending on where you live.
 If you are in a colder northern state, zone 6 or below, the season begins no earlier than June 1st.
 A good target date for northern states would be June 15th.

 In warmer states, zones 7 and up, you can usually get started around mid-May.
 But no earlier.